 The reasons behind this phenomenon are, then, both complex and deeply intertwined with wider social structures that lead to the disablement of autistic populations.
 But this doesn’t answer the other question at hand: Why has this dangerous dynamic gone largely unnoticed among both the public and researchers?

 “I am not sure why no one has looked at this area,” said Dr. Atwood, “but I do encourage further investigation and hope that one day someone will conduct research into this area.”

 For my own part, I initially suspected the reason might be that it just never occurred to researchers or the general public that autistic people often can and like to have romantic relationships.
 After all, despite the fact that there is little difference between autistic and non-autistic adults in regards to physical desire and/or companionship, until fairly recently it was widely (totally wrongly) assumed that autistic people were cold, emotionless, and uninterested in love or sex.

-Part of this deeply gendered issue undeniably revolves around the prevalence of men occupying the abuser role; the lack of research may be predicated on the belief that male victims are too much of an anomaly to be studied.
-(Although autism is currently diagnosed in roughly five men for every one woman.)
+Part of this deeply gendered issue undeniably revolves around the prevalence of men occupying the abuser role.
+In other words, the lack of research may be predicated on the belief that male victims are too much of an anomaly to be studied, although autism is currently diagnosed in roughly five men for every woman.